 - Onondaga and Suffolk Halls have a focus on first-year student wellness.
 There is a specialty RA position known as the RA for Wellness (RAW) housed in Onondaga Hall, who is specially trained in health and wellness and brings wellness education to all of South Side.
 In collaboration with the Department of Student Health and Counseling, Onondaga also houses the South Village Counseling Center, located in Onondaga South 203, and a Wellness Room in Onondaga North 203 that contains a self-care center.
 Suffolk Hall has a gym located on the first floor in a converted lounge space that is free and available to all residents.

-- Niagara Falls: The first floor study room in Niagara Hall is known as Niagara FALLS (the Featured Academic Living-Learning support hub).
+- Niagara Falls: The first floor study room in Niagara Hall is known as Niagara FALLS (the Featured Academic Living-Learning Support hub).
 This space is specifically designed to cultivate learning and foster academic growth.
-The hall partners with resources across campus, including Milne Library, First Year Programs, and the Office of the Dean of Academic Planning and Advising to create opportunities for students to capitalize on their learning experience in the comfort of this community.
+The hall partners with resources across campus, including Milne Library, New Student Programs, and the Office of the Dean of Academic Planning and Advising to create opportunities for students to capitalize on their learning experience in the comfort of this community.

 Students living in a First Year Experience LLC will: